matusm/Bev.IO.BcrReader/README.md

 Trailer formatted according to ISO 25178-71 (a pseudo-XML format) can not be interpreted (yet).

 The recommended file name extension for the BCR format is `.sdf`.
 The library does not default to this extension, the user is responsible to provide the full file name to the constructor.

+The parsing of the file trailer section for some parameters (Temperature, Offset) relies on the presence of special key strings.